SESAC Music License: The 2026 Guide for Business Owners

 The Simpler Solution

-Fully licensed commercial music services handle ALL PRO relationships for you.
-One subscription covers BMI, ASCAP, SESAC, and GMR—plus curated playlists, scheduling, and support.
+Fully licensed commercial music services handle all PRO relationships for you — BMI, ASCAP, SESAC, GMR, and ALLTrack.
+Compare to $1,000–$3,000+/year managing PRO licenses yourself.

 Frequently Asked Questions about SESAC Music Licensing